muhammad-fiaz/portfolio/assets/README.md

 ## Overview

 This folder serves as a central repository for assets essential to your portfolio website.
-It is organized into subfolders to manage styles (CSS and SCSS), images (img), and Lottie animations efficiently.
+It is organized into subfolders to manage styles (CSS and SCSS), images (img) efficiently.
 These assets play a pivotal role in shaping the visual and interactive elements of your website.

 ## Folder Contents